01 of 03

 It's possible to stay at Auroville as a guest.
 Many people enjoy the tranquil atmosphere, and it's a great way to experience the community without the complications and difficulties of residing there.
 Numerous cultural and wellness activities and classes are held.
 You can volunteer at certain projects as well, such as organic farming.

 There are various options for accommodations in the settlements.
-Rates range from 200 rupees to over 4,000 rupees per person, per night, depending on the location and facilities.
+Rates range from a few hundred rupees to over 7,000 rupees per night, depending on the location and facilities.
 The cheapest guesthouses, which can be described as "rustic", have thatched roofs and shared bathrooms.
-It's a good idea to pre-book, especially from December to March and August to September.
+It's necessary to book well in advance, especially from December to March and August to September.
 You'll find details of guesthouses on this website and you can contact them directly.
 The guesthouses generally have a minimum stay period ranging from a few days to a week.
 You can also check out Auroville guesthouse reviews and prices on Tripadvisor.